ShresthSonii/End-to-End/README.md

-# Shresthsoni
+# Snake Game (AI Controlled)
-A personal portfolio website built using HTML, CSS, and JavaScript to showcase my projects, resume, and contact information.
+A classic Snake game enhanced with AI logic to autonomously play and improve gameplay strategy.
+This project demonstrates basic game development using Python and Pygame, along with an AI algorithm to control the snake's movements intelligently